-To restore all directories and files that were copied to your hard disk after the first set up proceed as follows:
+To restore all directories and files that were copied to your hard disk at the first set up proceed as follows:

-- 1. If it is possible to save your authorization proceed as described below. - 2.
-If it is not possible to save your authorization please contact the customer support hotline (see Getting Started).
-They will provide you with the information necessary for your authorization.
+- 1. Verify whether you can save your authorization or License Key to the hard disk and proceed as described below. - 2.
+If it is not possible to save your authorization or License Key please contact the customer support hotline (see Getting Started).
+They will provide you with the information necessary for your transferring your authorization or License Key.